 The same is true with open enrollment.
 It’s exciting to have a sea of options, but there’s also plenty of uncertainty as employees try to make informed healthcare decisions.
 In fact, 52% of employees say that choosing a health plan is stressful, and nearly half (46%) are doubtful they’ve selected a medical benefits plan that delivers coverage at the lowest cost.

-A recent Experian study revealed that 78% of respondents report their household income had been negatively impacted by COVID-19, and 69% were worried about their personal finances.
-While your employees may be anxious to get back to work, they’re more concerned than ever about their health care and finances.
+And the global pandemic only amplified this anxiety.
+A recent Experian study revealed that 78% of respondents’ household income was negatively impacted by COVID-19, and 69% were worried about their personal finances.

 1. Reframe how you talk about open enrollment